 (Note: For the following discussion, the term "sector" applies to both sectors and sector blocks.
-A sector block consists of two or more adjacent sectors that are protected or unprotected at the same time (see Table 6 and Table 7).
+A sector block consists of two or more adjacent sectors that are protected or unprotected at the same time (see Table 6).

 This feature allows temporary unprotection of previously protected sectors to change data in-system.
-The Temporary Sector Unprotect mode is activated by setting the RESET# pin to $V{ID}$ .
+The Temporary Sector Unprotect mode is activated by setting the RESET# pin to $V{\rm ID}$ .
 During this mode, formerly protected sectors can be programmed or erased by selecting the sector addresses.
-Once $V{ID}$ is removed from the RESET# pin, all the previously protected sectors are protected again. shows the algorithm, and 25 shows the timing diagrams, for this feature.
-If the WP#/ACC pin is at $V{IL}$ , the two outermost boot sectors will remain protected during the Temporary sector Unprotect mode.
+Once $V{\rm ID}$ is removed from the RESET# pin, all the previously protected sectors are protected again. shows the algorithm, and 25 shows the timing diagrams, for this feature.
+If the WP#/ACC pin is at $V{\rm IL}$ , sectors 0, 1, 140, and 141 will remain protected during the Temporary sector Unprotect mode.